 The knowledge we gain during our explorations is applied in a number of areas.
 A central area is that of molecular diagnostics.
 Using hierarchical combinations of microfluidics and nanofluidics we design and cleanroom-manufacture devices for separation and concentration of proteins and DNA.
 We also develop ultra-sensitive detection methods of biomolecules with large arrays of gold nanodots.
 Hierarchical micro/nanobead structures for diagnostics and micro-/nanofluidic systems for biomolecular analysis are being developed in our joint laboratory with South China Normal University in Guangzhou (Lingling Shui).
 Innovative fluidics for chromatography is furthermore being developed in a shared PhD project with Wim de Malsche of VUB, Brussel.

 Another important application area of micro- and nanofluidics is cell biology.
 Here we develop fluidics to study vasculature on chip, a.o. by 3D printing.
 We also develop bioinspired flow systems for cell culture in cooperation with Andreas Manz in KIST, Saarbruecken.

 - Catalysis on metal nanoparticles in nanopores

 - Graphene-based nanofluidic devices

-- Sensing with colors: development of a gold nanodot array device for tuberculosis diagnostics
+- A gold nanodot array device for biomolecular detection

 Au nanoparticles heated to 1050 °C on amorphous SiO2 move perpendicularly into the substrate, leaving nanopores of extreme aspect ratio (diameter ≅ 25nm, length up to 800 nm). (de Vreede et al., Nano Lett.
 15(2015) 727) These structures can be highly useful for both plasmonic sensing structures and the investigation of metal catalytic efficiency.